Tomosynthesis - 3D Mammography

 What are the benefits of tomosynthesis?

 Tomosynthesis provides physicians with a clearer image of the breast tissue and decreases the need for further examinations.
 This technology can help distinguish superimposed tissue from real abnormalities, leading to fewer call backs and less anxiety for women.
 Tomosynthesis may also find smaller cancers at earlier stages.
+Most importantly, tomosynthesis has resulted in significant improvement in the detection of invasive cancers.

 Who should have tomosynthesis?